 It’s a puffy jacket showdown!
-Do you need to spend hundreds of dollars to get a good puffy down jacket?
+Do you need to spend hundreds of dollars to get a good puffy down jacket or parka?

-North Face, Mountain Hardwear, Patagonia all make these sweet, puffy, down jackets that feature lightweight packability that still keep you warm down to low temperatures.
+The North Face, Mountain Hardwear, Patagonia all make these sweet, puffy, down coat that feature lightweight packability that still keep you warm in cold weather.
 Just one problem: they cost a small fortune!

-For Christmas, I got a Chinese knock off of one of these brand name puffy down jackets for about 1/8th of the cost.
+I got a Chinese knock off of one of these brand name puffer jackets for about 1/8th of the cost.
 After a little over a month, including a trip to the great white north of Minnesota, how did the Chinese knock off stand up?

 Puffy Down Jacket Price

 Let’s start by talking about price.
 I’ve always wanted a puffer coat, but I couldn’t bring myself to pay for one.
 The Mountain Hardwear puffy down jacket is hooded.
 It is basically, exactly the same as my Chinese knock-off puffy down jacket.
 It comes in at a “cool” (see what I did there) $350.00 on Amazon.

 Helly Hansen is a bit more reasonable at $94.35.
 Columbia is getting closer to my price range at $69.39.
 However, I got my puffy, down, packable hoodie jacket for $39.99.

 At that price, I can almost buy 9 of those puffy down jackets before I’m in for just 1 Mountain Hardwear version.
 I looked at the Mountain Hardwear one at a local Columbia Sportswear store.
 It looks and feels almost exactly like my Chinese knock-off version.
 In fact, the Mountain Hardwear one felt like it had less down fill than mine!